 Pro Tip: After a day at the beach, watch the sun set at Melones Beach and then head to the Dinghy Dock for pain killers (the drink!) and a classic Puerto Rican meal.
 After dinner drinks can be had at The Spot just down the road.

 Visiting Culebra would be the perfect addition to your beach holiday on Puerto Rico.
-Read my guides to Old San Juan, Isla Vieques and Rincón to complete your trip!
+Explore the surf town, Rincón on the west coast, walk the historical streets of Old San Juan, or discover all the beaches of Vieques!

 Where to stay on Culebra near Flamenco Beach Puerto Rico